onnx/onnx/docs/Operators.md

   Retrieve the top-K largest or smallest elements along a specified axis.
 Given an input tensor of shape [a_1, a_2, ..., a_n, r] and integer argument k, return two outputs:

-  * Value tensor of shape [a_1, a_2, ..., a_{axis-1}, k, a_{axis+1}, ... a_n]
-    which contains the values of the top k elements along the specified axis
-  * Index tensor of shape [a_1, a_2, ..., a_{axis-1}, k, a_{axis+1}, ... a_n] which
+    -Value tensor of shape [a_1, a_2, ..., a_{axis-1}, k, a_{axis+1}, ... a_n]
-    contains the indices of the top k elements (original indices from the input tensor).
+      which contains the values of the top k elements along the specified axis -Index tensor of shape [a_1, a_2, ..., a_{axis-1}, k, a_{axis+1}, ... a_n] which contains the indices of the top k elements (original indices from the input tensor).

-  * If "largest" is 1 (the default value) then the k largest elements are returned.
+  If "largest" is 1 (the default value) then the k largest elements are returned.
-  * If "sorted" is 1 (the default value) then the resulting k elements will be sorted.
+  If "sorted" is 1 (the default value) then the resulting k elements will be sorted.
-  * If "sorted" is 0, order of returned 'Values' and 'Indices' are undefined.
+  If "sorted" is 0, order of returned 'Values' and 'Indices' are undefined.

   Given two equivalent values, this operator uses the indices along the axis as a tiebreaker.
 That is, the element with the lower index will appear first.

 #### Version